-- we, us, our and Exco mean Exco Technologies Limited - you, your and shareholders mean owners of Exco common shares - shares means Exco common shares - circular means this management information circular - meeting means our 2021 annual meeting of shareholders, to be held on Wednesday, January 26, 2022 and adjournments thereof - · board means the Exco board of directors
+- we, us, our and Exco mean Exco Technologies Limited - you, your and shareholders mean owners of Exco common shares - shares means Exco common shares - circular means this management information circular - meeting and virtual meeting means our 2022 virtual annual meeting of shareholders, to be held on Wednesday, January 25, 2023 and adjournments thereof - board means the Exco board of directors

-Our record date is December 7, 2021.
-All information in this circular is as of December 7, 2021 and in Canadian dollars, unless noted otherwise.
+Our record date is December 6, 2022.
+All information in this circular is as of December 6, 2022 and in Canadian dollars, unless noted otherwise.